Rapid Response Services

-If your business is laying off employees or even closing, America’s Job Center of California can support you and your workers through this difficult transition.
-Contact Jim Yancheson at [email protected] or (805) 249-9644 for local business support.
+If your business is laying off employees or even closing, the Workforce Development Board of San Luis Obispo County and the America’s Job Center of California (AJCC) can support you and your workers through this difficult transition.
+Contact Diana Marin at [email protected] for local business support.

 Employment Development Department: EDD Coronavirus Resources